TranDatDT/must-do-interview-preparation/README.md

-## The most frequently asked questions in product based companies.
+## The most frequently asked coding interview questions in big companies like Amazon, Google, Microsoft,...

 Pull requests are welcome :)